SAMMISolutions/docs/doc_posts/_faq-commands/button-cooldowns.md

 2. Make sure `Allow Queue` is checked for all your buttons in the group *(right click on a button - Edit Settings)*.
 3. Now every time one of the buttons in the same group triggers, it will automatically add any other triggered buttons sharing the same group into a **queue**, wait for the currently running button to be over and execute the next button in the queue.

-{% include alert.html text="Group ID and queues only work for buttons that have NOT been manually triggered from your Stream Deck, but rather initiated from an external trigger or Button: Trigger command." type="warning" %}
+{% include alert.html text="Group ID and queues only work for buttons that have NOT been manually triggered from your SAMMI Deck, but rather initiated from an external trigger or Button: Trigger command." type="warning" %}